emilio-robres/apiEmpleoRemoto/README.md

 -	I used `useHistory` to navigate between pages.
 -	I didn't use `useContext` since I wanted to keep the project simple.
 -	I used `Flexbox` for positioning the different elements inside pages.
--	I used`Bootstrap-5` for styling.
+-	I used `Bootstrap-4` for styling.

 ## 4. If I had more time I would change:
 -